SidharthLala1/locust_flask_app_test/README.md

 # Flask API Load Testing Project

 This project contains a comprehensive suite of load and stress testing scripts for a Flask API using Locust.
 The testing suite focuses on two main endpoints: user registration and login functionality.
-In reports folder there are two reports already generated using locust for both the end points.
+In the reports folder, there are two reports already generated using locust for both the end points.

+Also in order to run the BDD tests.
+Just type behave and it will run both the step files.

 ## Table of Contents
 - [Project Structure](#project-structure)